A will is one of the most important legal documents you can have, yet many Canadians have yet to check this off their to-do list.

 That being said, if you have a complex estate or want more customization, you may want to consider visiting a lawyer or using an online will platform.

 Will kits often seem affordable, but since there are legal requirements for updating your will, you’ll likely need to purchase a new one every time you want to make a change.
-It’s recommended that you review your will at least once every 6-12 months.
-Over time, the costs for making changes to your will can add up!
+Since it's recommended that you review your will at least once every 6-12 months, the costs for making changes to your will can add up!

 Lawyer-Drafted Wills In Alberta